cuijiyao01/docker-k8s-training/sample-app/exercise_05_ads_networkpolicies_and_certificate.md

 - Specify a **NetworkPolicy** for the **bulletinboard ads app**, with name `ads-app-networkpolicy` and with proper labels and selector for component and module.

 - We want that __ads:app__ only takes messages from the ingress-controller.
 Configure the network policy accordingly.
 The ingress controller is in the `kube-system` namespace, so you will have to configure the network policy to allow traffic from specific pods in this namespace.
-To get the namespace's label, run `kubectl get ns kube-system --showl-labels`.
+To get the namespace's label, run `kubectl get ns kube-system --show-labels`.
 The ingress controller itself has the following labels, which you have to use as well:
 ```yaml
 app: nginx-ingress
 component: controller